TheGoodlike13/liberty_or_death/README.md

 #### Auth in this project

-With faces gone, the primary issue is finding the 'web' folder configuration.
+With `faces` gone, the primary issue is finding the `web` folder configuration.
-I suppose I'm also not sure why we can't have '/' secured, but if it doesn't work, it doesn't work.
+I suppose I'm also not sure why we can't have `/` secured, but if it doesn't work, it doesn't work.

-I also guess we could use the default: 'src/main/webapp', but that would break my project structure.
+I also guess we could use the default: `src/main/webapp`, but that would break my project structure.
-Plus, if we can configure away 'config' directory, surely we can also do the same for web?
+Plus, if we can configure away `config` directory, surely we can also do the same for `web`?

-Let's try dumping it all into '/config' first.
+Let's try dumping it all into `config` first.
 That would be nice if it worked.

 We run into a different error first, though: